tytydraco/yessleep/out/Id_only_been_overseas_on_business_for_two_weeks_When_I_got_back_someone_was_in_my_home_painted_to_look_like_our_cat_and_my_family_couldnt_tell_the_difference.md

 *“Sorry - “* he sputtered. *“Allergies really have been a bitch this year.”*

-The fit abruptly disappeared.
+The fit abruptly dissipated.
 When I looked over, he didn't seem concerned, and his breathing was steady, so I just kept going.

 A minute later, we pulled into my driveway.